Student Health Insurance

 |TCOM and School of Health Professions

-Waivers for 2017-18 are now open College of Pharmacy
+Waivers for 2018-19 are now closed College of Pharmacy

-Waivers for 2017-18 are open F1 International Students in GSBS and SPH
+Waivers for 2018-19 are closed F1 International Students in GSBS and SPH

-Waivers for Fall 2017 are now closed Fall 2017 Enrollment and Waivers for F-1 Visa holders will be available in late December.
-Should any of the above student groups require coverage due to a change in your current coverage status, email firstname.lastname@example.orgGSBS and SPH Domestic students
+Should any of the above student groups require coverage due to a change in your current coverage status, email firstname.lastname@example.org

 **LabCorp is the preferred In-Network Laboratory for United Healthcare.